-Unity also has a group of technical professionals helping customers completing and facilitating the content development and deployment process.
+Unity also has a group of technical professionals helping customers complete and facilitate content development and deployment.

-For smaller accounts Unity also leverages on certified resellers.
+For smaller accounts, Unity also leverages certified resellers.

 Unity also leverages conferences and live events to support its communities of developers.

-The company makes money there, by enabling those same companies to monetize their content via the Operate Solutions, which is primarily a self-service platform.
+The company makes money there by enabling those same companies to monetize their content via Operate Solutions, which is primarily a self-service platform.

 Customer Support & Community Building

 The customer support and community moves around three pillars:

 - Forums: This his the central hub for the Unity community discussions.

 - Answers: Represented by a self-service repository relating to common questions on products and workflows.

 - Documentation: This is translated into four languages and covers how to use every component in Unity.